kgdunn/pid-book/design-analysis-experiments/design-analysis-experiments.rst

 Factorial designs: using two levels for two or more factors
 ==============================================================

-We move now to changing more than one variable at a time.
-Most often we have multiple factors that affect our response variable, |y|.
-In this section we consider the case when these factors are at two levels.
-Some examples: low and high pH, catalyst A or B, mixing system A or B, long time or short time.
-We use factorial designs because:
+In this section we learn how, and why we should change more than one variable at a time.
+We will use factorial designs because:

 	-	we can visually interpret these designs, and see where to run future experiments

 	-	these designs require relatively few experiments

-	-	they are often the building block for more complex designs
+	-	they are often a building block for more complex designs

+Most often we have two or more factors that affect our response variable, :math:`y`.
+In this section we consider the case when these factors are at two levels.
+Some examples: operate at low and high pH, long operating times or short times, use catalyst A or B, use mixing system A or B.  The general guidance is to choose the low and high values at the extreme levels of normal operation.
+It is not wise to use the lowest and highest values that each factor could possibly have: that will likely be too extreme.

-Let's take a look at the mechanics by using an example where the yield, |y|, is affected by two factors: temperature, :math:`T`, and substrate concentration, :math:`S`.
+Let's take a look at the mechanics of factorial designs by using an example where the conversion, :math:`y`, is affected by two factors: temperature, :math:`T`, and substrate concentration, :math:`S`.

 The range over which they will be varied is given in the table.
+This range was identified by the process operators as being sufficient to actually show a difference in the conversion, but not so large as to move the system to a totally different operating regime (that's because we will fit a linear model to the data).

 	.. tabularcolumns:: |l|c|c|